Drybrook 1 mile.

-On a quiet afternoon, the snug is perfect for reading a book and cosying up in front of the TV next to the stone fireplace, as the low lighting sets a warm ambience all round.
+On a quiet afternoon, the snug is perfect for reading a book and cosying up in front of the TV next to the stone fireplace.

 For more of this, the open plan living area is equally as delightful, hosting two arm chairs and a sofa so you can unwind in style.